guanzo/vue-smooth-height/README.md

 VSM will set ```style="transition: opacity 1s, height .5s;"``` on the element during the transition.
 After the transition, it will remove the inline style.

-For compatibility, do not set your other transitions on the element as inline styles, as they will be overridden.
+For compatibility, do not set transitions on other properties as an inline style, as they will be overridden.

+### Child transitions
+Oftentimes a child element will be removed with a vue transition, rather than immediately removed.
+This child transition will be detected, and the container height will be transitioned after it detects a bubbled `transitionend` event.

+**Beware of giving child elements a height transition, it'll conflict with this library's transition.** If you feel the need to do so, you don't need VSM on the container element.

+### Interrupted transitions
+If the transition is interrupted, it will transition from the interrupted height to the new height.
+You don't need to do anything.

 ## API
 ### $smoothElement(options)